-First, let's define the elements of our Access control system for the purposes of this document.
+First, let's define the elements of our Contract Management system for the purposes of this document.

 We use the term "Role" to refer to a collection of permissions which may be added to (or renounced by) a user.
 Roles are implemented at the Lock level using the pattern described here.
 Multiple users may have a given role simultaneously.
 The Lock contract has 2 Roles associated with each Lock: